-OFSTED places great emphasis on achievement and self-evaluation and a school’s ability to demonstrate good progress.
-To judge that a pupil’s progress is good, whilst avoiding making merely assertions, requires that schools are able to compare progress against robust comparative data.
+Being able to understand and analyse achievement and carry out meaningful self-evaluation is the bedrock of a school’s ability to demonstrate good progress.
+To judge that a pupil’s progress is good, whilst avoiding making merely assertions, is most simply and quickly achieved when schools are able to compare progress against robust comparative data.

 Internally, each school needs to ensure that it can demonstrate whether every pupil is making the best possible progress, can set challenging targets and track against them, and is abreast of the whole-school picture.